 - With an electric mixer beat/whisk the egg whites and table salt until they form stiff peaks.
 This may take up to 5 minutes.
 Set aside.Stiff Peaks – Also called firm peaks.
 The peak of the fluffy egg whites stands straight up and does not fall when the beaters are pulled out.

 - In a medium sized mixing bowl, by hand whisk together the sugar and flour.
 Whisk in the egg yolks and melted butter.
 It will be crumbly at this point, but that is ok.
-Now whisk in the 1 cup milk, 1 tbsp lemon zest, and 3 tbsp lemon juice.
+Now whisk in the 1 cup milk, 1 tablespoon lemon zest, and 3 tablespoon lemon juice.

 - Finally whisk in 1 cup of the whisked egg whites.